Randomness and Differentiability: Introduction

 \subsection{Classes of effective functions, and randomness notions}

 \

-The results mean that all major algorithmic randomness notions can now be matched with at least one class of effective functions on the unit interval in such a way that randomness is equivalent to differentiability.
-Surprisingly, the analytical properties of functions we use are the well-known ones from classical real analysis.
+\n The results of type ($*$) mean that all the major algorithmic randomness notions for a real can now be matched with at least one class of effective functions on the unit interval in such a way that randomness of a real is equivalent to differentiability at the real.
+The analytical properties of functions we use are the well-known ones from classical real analysis.

 The matching is onto, but not 1-1: in a sense, randomness notions are coarser than classes of effective functions.
-Computable randomness is characterized not only by differentiability of nondecreasing computable functions, but also of computable Lipschitz functions \cite{Freer.Kjos.ea:ta}.
+Computable randomness is characterized not only by differentiability of nondecreasing computable functions, but also of computable Lipschitz functions \cite{Freer.Kjos.ea:nd}.
 Furthermore, as an effectiveness condition on functions, one can choose anything between computability in the sense discussed in Subsection~\ref{ss:prelimsAlgRdCompFcns} above, and the weaker condition that $f(q)$ is a computable real (see Subsection~\ref{ss:CompReals}), uniformly in a rational $q \in [0,1]$.
 Several notions lying in between have received attention.
 One of them is Markov computability, which will be discussed briefly in Section~\ref{s:extensions}.
+Note that for nondecreasing continuous functions, the effectivity notions coincide by Proposition~\ref{prop:monotonic computable}.

-A further well-studied algorithmic randomness notion is Schnorr randomness, still weaker than computable randomness (see, for instance, \cite[Section 3.5]{Nies:book}).
+A further well-studied algorithmic randomness notion is Schnorr randomness, which is even weaker than computable randomness (see, for instance, \cite[Section 3.5]{Nies:book}).
 A \emph{Schnorr test} is a Martin-L\"of test $(\mathcal G_m) \sN m$ such that $\leb \+G_m$ is a computable real uniformly in $m$.
 A real $z$ is Schnorr random if $z \not \in \bigcap_m \+G_m$ for each Schnorr test $(\mathcal G_m) \sN m$.